waldrain/waldrain.github.io/moniwonig.md

 ### done 2024-01-29

+- disconnect gas heater from chimney and block the OGN bathroom chimney exhaust
 - checked result of new water meters; the main water meter is counting two thirds too much water, 5/3 = 166%
 - wrote email asking to have it replaced and 2023 water bill refunded
 - felled walnut tree beside waldrain fahrweg entrance
+- started third row of new wood stack

+### done 2024-02-07

+- felled all trees except large ash
+- confirmed date with hering on saturday to fell ash and transport trunks to tom's lumber mill

+### todo 2024-02-08

+- split and stack more wood
+- prepare roof for wood stacks
+- repair/rebuild furniture storage on waldrain
+- move styrofoam out of basement
+- prepare temporary lumber storage on waldrain:
+  4-5 m3 of fresh sawn oak and ash

 ### Aussenkueche